Date of Degree

 Copyright 2010 Joanne Nystrom Janssen

 Janssen, Joanne Nystrom.
-"Character of memorization: quotation and identity in nineteenth-century British literature." dissertation, University of Iowa, 2010.
+"Character of memorization: quotation and identity in nineteenth-century British literature."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.